Group Volunteer Opportunities

-All welcome!
-Help preserve our native ecosystems by joining us for monthly public stewardship eco-workday events at the Nichols Arboretum location (2nd Saturdays) and Matthaei Botanical Gardens location (3rd Saturdays) from 9 am–noon.
+Help preserve our native ecosystems by joining us for bi-monthly public stewardship eco-workday events at the Nichols Arboretum location and Matthaei Botanical Gardens location.
+Please see our group sign-up form for dates and pre-registration.
 Activities often include the removal of non-native, invasive plants.
 Fall/winter work involves the use of loppers and hand saws as well as cutting, dragging, and piling brush.
 Spring/early summer work primarily involves hand weeding.

 Groups are welcome to coordinate a private workday at the Arb and Gardens during the week or weekend.
 Preferred times are 9 am–noon or 1–4 pm.
 Activities may include natural areas restoration, display garden maintenance, and other special projects.
 Availability is highly dependent on staff availability and projects, so we encourage reaching out one month or more in advance to discuss.
 We do require a minimum of 15-20 volunteers to schedule a private workday.
 Some exceptions can be made depending on the season and type of work.

 What to Wear?